WolffRuoff/Tongue-Drum-Hero/README.md

-# HeARo Framework
+# Tongue Drum Hero - An Implementation of the HeARo Framework
 By Ethan Ruoff (Team Tongue Drum Hero | er3074) Submitted December 22nd, 2021

-Developed on Lens Studio by Snap Inc. for the Next Generation (2021) Spectacles
+Developed on Lens Studio by Snap Inc. for the Next Generation (2021) Spectacles.
+If you would like to implement the HeARo framework, please scroll down to the "Implementing The HeARo Framework on your own instrument" section.

-A demo of Tongue Drum Hero is viewable at ___
+A demo of Tongue Drum Hero is viewable at [https://youtu.be/3BcJqnj3xVg](https://youtu.be/3BcJqnj3xVg).

 ## Directory Overview
 This repo is structured like a standard Lens Studio project with all of the resources in the "Public" folder.
 The root directory contains the following files: